 In most cases, your employer is required to grand you adequate time off for a safe recovery.
 Dr. Mosser will provide you with written documentation for your employer.
 This note will not include any confidential information regarding the nature of your procedure.

-Weight lifting and chest exercises are recommended once you reach a full recovery from FTM/N top surgery.
-Chest-focused weight lifting can enhance the contour of your chest and improve your final results over time.
+Weight lifting and chest exercises are only recommended (for patients who desire to engage in these activities) once you reach a full recovery from FTM/N top surgery.
+Chest-focused weight lifting can enhance the contour of your chest.

 Dr. Mosser will provide you with personalized instructions following surgery, but most patients feel up to resuming moderate lifting within three weeks of surgery.
 Heavy lifting using the chest muscles can be resumed 5-6 weeks after surgery.